Jazep Hermanovich: Work in West Belarus

-In 1921, he became a member of the Society of the Belarusian School, an organization promoting Belarusian-language education in West Belarus which was then part of the Second Polish Republic and where ethnic Belarusians faced active polonization by the Polish state.
-For some time, he held Belarusian language services at the Church of St. Nicholas in Vilnius (then Wilno).
+In 1921, he became a member of the Society of the Belarusian School, an organization promoting Belarusian-language education in West Belarus which was then part of the Second Polish Republic and where ethnic Belarusians and other speakers of minority languages faced coercive polonization by the Polish state.
+For some time, he preached Belarusian language sermons at the Church of St. Nicholas in Vilnius (then Wilno).

 In 1924, Hermanovich joined the Congregation of Marian Fathers.
 He moved to the town of Druja where he was part of the community of Belarusian Marian Priests which was influential among Belarusian Catholics in interwar Poland.

 While in Druja, Hermanovich started publishing his literary works under the pseudonym Vincuk Advažny (Vincuk the Brave).

 Missionary work in Harbin, Gulag captivity

-In 1932, Hermanovich was sent to Harbin, China, to do missionary work among the community of Harbin Russians with the Russian Catholic Apostolic Exarchate of Harbin.
+In 1932, Hermanovich was sent to Harbin, China, to do missionary work to spread the Russian Greek Catholic Church among the community of Harbin Russians with the Russian Catholic Apostolic Exarchate of Harbin.
 He was head of the Catholic Lyceum of St Nicolas in Harbin, taking care of Russian orphans who lost their parents in the Russian Civil War.

 In 1936, Hermanovich returned to Poland because of health reasons.
-In 1938, he and other Belarusian Marian fathers were deported from Druja to central Poland as part of a wave of repressions by the Polish state against Belarusian national activists.
+In 1938, he and other Belarusian Marian fathers were deported from Druja to central Poland as part of a wave of repressions by the Polish Government against Belarusian nationalists and language revival activists.
 After this, Hermanovich returned to Harbin.

 In 1948, Hermanovich was arrested by the communist Chinese authorities and handed over to the Soviet NKVD.
 After several months of interrogations and tortures, Hermanovich and other teachers of the Marian lyceum of Harbin were sentenced to 25 years of incarceration and labour in the Gulag concentration camps.
 Hermanovich was deported to concentration camps near Tayshet and then near Bratsk.
 While in the Gulag, Hermanovich held secret religious services among other inmates.